Busan Street Food

 Hotteok / Sweet Pancake

-Tangsuyuk / Korean Sweet And Sour Pork
+Tangsuyuk / Battered Sweet And Sour Pork

-Tangsuyuk / Korean Sweet And Sour Pork
+Tangsuyuk / Battered Sweet And Sour Pork

 The Ueong Naengguk / Chilled Burdock Soup is a chilled, sour herbal soup / broth, made with burdock root, garlic, salt, sugar, white vinegar, light soy sauce, onions, Kimchi Baechu / Kimchi Pickled Cabbage, and seaweed.
 It has a light, refreshing, cool texture.
 Served to accompany food that is heavier in flavour, such as grilled meats.